engisalor/sketch-grammar-explorer/README.md

 **Too many requests**

 Sketch Engine monitors API activity and will block excessive calls or other activity outside of their [Fair Use Policy](https://www.sketchengine.eu/fair-use-policy/).
-While learning the API, test calls selectively, slowly, and avoiding repeated identical calls.
+While learning the API, test calls selectively, slowly, and avoid repeated identical calls.
 Keep `wait=True` unless using a local server.

 **API usage**